 \begin{question} Is it possible to regrade any grading of a finite dimensional algebra by a finite group ? \end{question}

 It is fairly easy to show (see Proposition~\ref{prop:abelian} below) that each grading of a finite dimensional algebra by an abelian group $G$ is weakly equivalent to a grading by a finite group.
 In fact, the class of groups $G$ with this property is much broader and includes at least all locally residually finite groups (see~\cite[Proposition 1.2]{DasNasDelRioVanOyst} and Theorem~\ref{TheoremFinGradingsToGroupsTransition} below).
-Recall that a group is \textit{residually finite} if the intersection of its normal subgroups of finite index is trivial and \textit{locally residually finite} if every its finitely generated subgroup is residually finite.
+Recall that a group is \textit{residually finite} if the intersection of its normal subgroups of finite index is trivial.
+A group $G$ is \textit{locally residually finite} if every finitely generated subgroup of $G$ is residually finite.

 In 1996 M.\,V.~Clase, E.~Jespers, and \'A.~Del R\'\i o~\cite[Example~2]{ClaseJespersDelRio} (see also~\cite[Example 1.5]{DasNasDelRioVanOyst}) gave an example of a group graded ring with finite support that cannot be regraded by a finite (semi)group.
 Despite the fact that they constructed a ring, not an algebra, it is obvious how to make an analogous example of an algebra over a field.
 However all these examples would have non-trivial nilpotent ideals.
 Until now it was unclear whether a finite dimensional semi-simple algebra could have a grading which cannot be regraded by a finite group.